Planning to get yourself a new credit card?

 Scared about its potential dangers?

-Many people believe that Credit cards are dangerous.
-New credit card users can easily get swayed by the "free money" that credit cards bring along and lose control on their expenditures.
-Experienced users often end up in credit card debts.
-It is of prime importance that you understand the dangers that might accompany your credit card subscription and learn some smart techniques to keep yourself safe.
+Many people opine that credit cards are dangerous.
+New credit card users can easily get swayed by the offer of "free money" that credit cards bring along and lose control of their expenditure.
+Even experienced users often end up in credit card debt.
+It is of prime importance that you understand the potential dangers that accompany your credit card subscription and learn some smart techniques to keep yourself safe.
 Read ahead to know how you can cultivate responsible credit card habits.

 Let me elaborate with an example.
-You have a credit card with a credit limit of ₹1,00,000.
+Say you have a credit card with a credit limit of Rs.1,00,000.
 That doesn't mean you should spend it entirely.
-Let's say you have spent ₹30,000 and your credit card company tells you that if you repay a small amount of ₹3,000 in the current billing cycle, you're good to go.
+Let's say you have spent Rs.30,000 and your credit card company tells you that if you repay a small amount of Rs.3,000 fn the current billing cycle, you're good to go.
 You feel overjoyed and pay the nominal amount.
-You don't realize that a huge rate of interest will be applicable on the remaining ₹27,000.
+You don't realize that a huge rate of interest will be applicable on the remaining Rs.27,000.
 You might be spared of the burden of paying big bucks at the moment, but you'll end up paying more than you had originally borrowed.
-Also, if you get into the habit of procrastinating your payments every month, you will inevitably fall into a credit card debt.
+Also, if you get into the habit of procrastinating your payments every month, you will inevitably fall into credit card debt.

-Don't be too spendthrift.
+Don't be a spendthrift.
 Spend responsibly.
-Avoid spending more money than what you can afford.
+Avoid spending more money than you can afford.

 Repay the entire credit balance accumulated in each billing cycle.

 Create a monthly budget for yourself and strictly adhere to it.